ni-cky/system/Abilities/Supportive Ations.md

 ·         **Encourage \[4 AP]**
 _Trigger:_ Attack or Skill Challenge performed by a target being able to perceive you
-_Action:_ Help the target with a nonspecific _Impression (Convince)_ skill challenge.
-Only half of your successes get added to the final success pool (rounded up).
+_Action:_ Help the target with an _Impression skill challenge.

+·         **Epic Soundtrack \[4 AP]**  Maybe even 5?
+_Trigger_: Target taking an action.
+_Action:_ The targets action and any supportive reactive actions is resolved before preventive reactive actions are.

 ·         **Fling \[3 AP]**
 _Trigger_: Any Movement Action that passes within arm’s